 Once you have a rough outline sketch of your garden, begin to draw shapes like interlocking circles and squares in the center of your garden.
 It is important to start with basic shapes and get those right before you start to embellish with features and plants.
 Design is all about shape and not plants, as most people believe!

-Learn about the Small Garden Formula, where you’ll be taken through the entire process of how to design a stunning small space garden.
+Get the Small Garden Formula, where you’ll be taken through the entire process of how to design a stunning small space garden, even if you’re a complete garden novice.